stazman/sfsourcer/spec-js.md

 DONE 6 * Your Rails application must reveal at least one `has-many` relationship through JSON that is then rendered to the page.
 WG_WORK HAS_MANY WG_COMMENTS
 WG_WORKS/WG_COMMENTS ON WG_WORKS INDEX VIEW

-7 * Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript.
+DONE 7 * Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript.
+WRITER_GROUPS#CREATE

 DONE 8 * At least one of the JS Model Objects must have a method on the prototype.